npge/npge/README.md

 % ./linux/requirements.sh
 ```

-Build the program as static executables:
+Build the program as static executables
+(Qt 4 is not static!):

 ```bash
 $ ./linux/build.sh